 The pericardial sac around the heart will be opened.
 A small part of this sac may be removed and used to patch the hole.
 A cut will be made in the right atrium.
 A small hole will be closed with sutures.
-A larger hole will be covered with a patch that is made of the sac or other material.
+A larger hole will be covered with a patch or plug.
+The patch is made of tissue from the heart sac or other material.
 Once the defect is repaired, the cut will be closed.
 The heart will then be restarted.
 Once it is working fine, the heart-lung machine will not be needed.
 The chest will be closed.
 Sutures will be used to close the skin.

 Immediately After Procedure

 Your child will be watched in the intensive care unit (ICU) with the help of: